leonangeli/alowaretp/README.md

 Cypress runner

-Excecute the command and follow the intuitive UI:
+Execute the command and follow the intuitive UI:

 `npx cypress open`